selcukes/selcukes.github.io/docs/03_guides/data-bind.md

 ### Write data files

-We're also going to use DataMapper to write a `Customer` out to a data file.
-This process is similar to update data file, however it will create a new data file if it is not found.
+We'll use DataMapper to write a `Customer` object to a data file.
+If the file doesn't exist, it will create a new one.

 Let's create `Customer` POJO class